WebOrigami/docs/src/content/pattern/functionGraph.md

 <span class="tutorialStep"></span> From inside the `src/flat` directory, run the unit tests for the function-based explorable graph.
 These are the same tests as for the object and folder graphs.

-_Note: If you're using StackBlitz, skip this step — it doesn't yet support the test runner used here._

 ```console
 $ node fn.test.js
 …